China's pig disease outbreak pushes up global pork prices

-Hong Kong retiree Lee Wai-man loves pork fresh from the market but eats a lot less now that the price has jumped 40 percent as China's struggle with outbreaks of a deadly swine disease sends shockwaves through global meat markets.
+Hong Kong retiree Lee Wai-man loves pork fresh from the market but eats a lot less now that the price has jumped as China struggles with a deadly swine disease that has sent shockwaves through global meat markets.

+Interested in Food?Add Food as an interest to stay up to date on the latest Food news, video, and analysis from ABC News.

 China produces and consumes two-thirds of the world's pork, but output is plunging as Beijing destroys herds and blocks shipments to stop African swine fever.
-Importers are filling the gap by buying pork as far away as Europe, boosting prices and causing shortages in other markets.
+Importers are filling the gap by buying pork as far away as Europe, boosting prices by up to 40% and causing shortages in other markets.

 "I'm a fresh-pork lover, but it's too expensive," Lee, 87, said as she shopped at a Hong Kong market.